tuneinsight/lattigo/README.md

 ## Stability

 To keep a comprehensive history, we prioritize rebases over merges for branches other than `main`.
 Branches with the prefix `dev_` are branches in active development and will be frequently rebased.
+Hence, we don't recommend depending on them.

 ## Pull Requests